 1. Set a timer and see how many items you can get rid of

-2. Challenge someone else in your family or home too see who can find more things to declutter in a set amount of time
+Challenge someone else in your family or household to see who can find more things to declutter in a set amount of time.

 Keep it fun and lighthearted while encouraging each other to get rid of stuff and make decluttering fun.